petitess/c-sharp/API/README.md

     - Create inheritance
     - Apply ApiController and Route
     - Create a constractor
-    - Assign field for repository and Mapper
+    - Assign field for IRepository and Mapper
     - Create HTTP requests